cbeck88/visit_struct/README.md

 some "secret" static declarations which are occurring.
 That's why it's "intrusive".
 There is still no run-time overhead.

-Each line above is a separate statement within the body of `my_type` and arbitrary other C++ declarations may appear between them.
+Each line above expands to a separate series of declarations within the body of `my_type`, and arbitrary other C++ declarations may appear between them.

 ```